 Growth is good

 There is nothing wrong with Shea Moisture’s desire to grow.
 Many general market brands have won over Black customers.
 Black-owned companies should have the opportunity to attract audiences outside of the Black community.
 Often Black-owned companies hit a growth ceiling.
-Within the Black community, there is often a perception that supporting Black businesses means compromising on design, quality, service, or prestige–although this is changing as it is becoming more fashionable to support Black businesses on the rise.
+Within the Black community, there is often a perception that supporting Black businesses means compromising on design, quality, service, or prestige–although this is changing as it is becoming more fashionable to support Black businesses.
 Outside of the Black community, there is a perception that Black-owned businesses are too niche to expand and that the Black market is too small to be profitable to investors–despite the numerous studies that have touted the purchasing power of Black America.
 These perceptions are deeply rooted and often hidden in the subconscious of customers and investors alike.
 As a result, Black-owned businesses forgo expansion; sell to bigger companies and lose their authenticity; or shut down all together.
 Sundial Brands and Shea Moisture have overcome many of these hurdles.
 Growth is necessary for innovation just as innovation is necessary for growth.
 Some want Shea Moisture to stay within the Black community, however, if Shea Moisture can succeed in the general market without losing its core customer, it would be one of the first Black businesses to do so.
 This would open many doors for Black entrepreneurs and it would provide a blueprint for others to follow.

 Boycotts are not always the answer.